-Dino Buzzati was an Italian novelist, short story writer, painter and poet, as well as a journalist for Corriere della Sera.
-And a cycling enthusiasm.
+Quote of the day, from Dino Buzzati.
+Buzzati was an Italian novelist, short story writer, painter, and poet, as well as a journalist for Corriere Della Sera.
+He was also a cycling enthusiast.

 Buzzati’s worldwide fame is mostly due to his novel Il deserto dei Tartari, translated into English as The Tartar Steppe.

 During World War II, Buzzati served in Africa, as a journalist attached to the Regia Marina.
 After the end of the war, Il deserto dei Tartari (The Tartar Steppe) was published Italy-wide and quickly brought critical recognition and fame to the author.
 He married Almeria Antoniazzi in 1964, which also marked the release of his last novel, Un amore.
 In 1972, Buzzati died of cancer after a protracted illness.

 - Alto de l’Angliru: the hardest climb in cycling’s Grand Tours - September 13, 2023

 - Complete List of UCI Elite Men Road Race World Champions - August 6, 2023

 - Tour de France Winner Groupsets [Year by Year, from 1937 to 2023] - July 23, 2023